John Deere

 Deere consists of three major business segments (agriculture and turf, construction and forestry, and credit).
 The company's products and services are primarily sold and serviced through John Deere's dealer network.

 • Agriculture and Turf — John Deere is the world's leading manufacturer of farm equipment.
-The company also produces and markets North America's broadest line of lawn and garden tractors, mowers, golf course equipment, and other outdoor power products.
+The company also produces and markets North America's broadest line of lawn and garden tractors, mowers, backhoes for the farm, golf course equipment, and other outdoor power products.
 John Deere Landscapes provides irrigation equipment and nursery supplies to landscape-service professionals across the United States.

 • Construction and Forestry — The company is the world's leading manufacturer of forestry equipment and is a major manufacturer of construction equipment in North America.